 This section focuses on enrollment models that can be utilized for enrolling both personal and corporate devices.
 Based on your business scenario, you may choose any of the following methods:

-- Open Enrollment: This is the quickest enrollment technique, where you can enroll the devices by entering the UEM server URL on the installed Hexnode app.
-Administrators use open enrollment to add devices to UEM console when it is necessary to enroll devices before distributing to users.
+- Open enrollment: This is the quickest enrollment technique, where you can enroll the devices by entering the UEM server URL on the installed Hexnode app.
+Administrators use open enrollment to add devices to UEM console when it is necessary to enroll devices before distributing them to users.
 Organizations prefer this enrollment over other options when corporate devices are to be shared.
 It is also a hassle-free method of enrolling personal devices to get them provisioned quickly.
 Small scale businesses that do not have subscriptions to identity or access management solutions can also make the most out of open enrollment.

-- Self enrollment: The management requisites for organizations vary with scale, complexity and necessity.
+- Self-enrollment: The management requisites for organizations vary with scale, complexity and necessity.
 Some organizations are small-scale and require only a few devices to be managed.
 They need an easy or quick enrollment technique.
 Others might prefer device security over every other factor, requiring users to be authenticated before enrollment.
 Are your enrollment requirements similar?

 - Does your organization manage user directories to maintain user information?
 Do you want only the domain users to enroll the devices?